yrmvgh/yiufcrawl/README.md

     * less than half as common to find around the dungeon
     * wands of heal wounds take from 2 to 10 turns to execute successfully, depending on evocations, and may be interrupted by monsters (making them almost useless during combat).

+* Recharge scrolls
+    * less common, but fully recharge the wand.

 * Potions of magic
     * fully restore magic